Late Nite Club

 Don Baker & Rob Strong Band (Ireland)

 Don Baker and Rob Strong, are two of Ireland’s best known rock/blues musicians …Irish Blues legends fits the description!
+Put them together with a fabulous keyboard player and drummer, and you get a formidable outfit.
 Dublin’s Don Baker, is known as a prolific singer/songwriter/musician for over 50 years and has had two number one singles ‘Winner in You’ on the RTE label and ‘Inner City’.
 Other artists to record Don’s songs include Sinéad O’ Connor, Finbar Furey, Declan O’ Rourke and Liam Ó Maonlaoi ,with Bono from U2 describing Don as ‘The best harmonica player in the world’.
-Don has published several books on how to play the harmonica, which have been translated into many different languages, including Japanese!
 He has also released a total of 15 albums during his career.
-As an actor Don is best known for his role in ‘In the Name of the Father’ alongside Daniel Day Lewis, and also as gangster Thomas Flynn in ‘Fair City’.

 The Paul DesLauriers Band (Montreal, Canada)

-The Paul DesLauriers Band combine the gifts of three incredible and award winning musicians who churn out a blues-rock style that Rudolfs Music calls, ‘raw, pure and sincere.
-The musicians are all virtuosos and the sum of their qualities makes for an incredible band.’
+The Paul DesLauriers Band combine the gifts of three award winning musicians who churn out a blues-rock style that Rudolfs Music calls, “raw, pure and sincere.
+The musicians are all virtuosos and the sum of their qualities makes for an incredible band.”

-This Montreal-based, Canadian Blues band, blend rock with straight-ahead blues in a way that echoes the vibe of the great power trios from the 60’s and 70’s, yet they take the music to another level via modern stylings and an attack that’s free of clichés.
-The aural texture of their music changes on a dime from guitar-driven pyrotechnic blazing to a much milder blues boogie with seamless ease.
-It’s all wondrously peppered with pleasing funky bass lines and a swamp-blues backbeat.
+This Montreal-based, Canadian Blues band, blend rock with straight-ahead blues in a way that echoes the vibe of the great power trios from the 60’s and 70’s, ranging from guitar-driven pyrotechnic blazing to a milder blues boogie wondrously peppered with pleasing funky bass lines and a swamp-blues backbeat.

 The Grainne Duffy Band (Monaghan)